JeanMariePrevost/godot-message-queue-gds/README.md

 ### Delayed Enqueues / Message Scheduling

-Messages that need to be added now, but not actually be processed until later can be scheduled with "enquued_after_x":
+Messages that need to be added now, but not actually be processed as part of the queue until later can be scheduled with `enqueue_after_ms` and `enqueue_after_frames`:

 ```gdscript
 # Schedule after a real-time delay (milliseconds)